 And because we can’t heal, we feel defective and blame ourselves.

-When you spend your entire day focusing on how awful you are, there’s a 100% chance that you’re going to miss the sh*t out of the one person who put up with all of yours.
+When you spend your entire day focusing on how awful you are, there’s a one-hundred percent chance you’re going to miss the sh*t out of the one person who put up with all of yours.

 You’ve now entered a mindset that’s based more in the delusion of your fears than the reality you’re avoiding.
 Establishing a healthy relationship with reality is necessary to ACCEPT, so that you can feel your feelings and heal despite your heartbreak.